viamrobotics/docs/docs/manage/CLI.md

    Where:

    * `org-id` is your organization ID.
-You can find your organization ID by running `viam organizations list` or by visiting your organization's **Settings** page in [the Viam App](https://app.viam.com/).
+You can find your organization ID by running `viam organizations list` or by visiting your organization's **Settings** page in [the Viam app](https://app.viam.com/).
    * `key-name` is an optional name for your API key.
 If omitted, a name will be auto-generated based on your login info and the current time.

-The command will return a `key id` and a `key value`; you will need both to authenticate using `viam login api-key`
+The command will return a `key id` and a `key value`.
+You will need both to authenticate using `viam login api-key`.

 {{% alert title="Important" color="note" %}}
 Secure these key values safely.
-Authenticating using an organization API key gives full write access to your organization, including to all robots within it.
+Authenticating using an organization API key gives the authenticated CLI session full read and write access to all robots within your organization.
 {{% /alert %}}

 Once created, you can then use the organization API key to authenticate future CLI sessions.